Last fact-checked 24 February 2020

 Depending upon your treatment needs, some Cabo clinics offer free or discounted hotel rates if you have arranged your appointment through Dental Departures.
 Please ask for further details.

 With rare exceptions, yes.
-As one of Mexico's premiere resort destinations, Cabo welcomes nearly two million leisure tourists every year, who arrive by auto, plane or cruise ship.
+As one of Mexico's premier resort destinations, Cabo welcomes nearly two million leisure tourists every year, who arrive by auto, plane or cruise ship.
 Seven out of 10 visitors are repeat guests with 90% of first-time visitors saying they will return—these are some positive statistics!
-Around 200,000 Americans throughout the Baja Peninsula call Cabo their home or second home; the overwhelming majority of tourists and expats have come to no harm in this welcoming, Westernized part of the world.
-If you follow the common sense rules of the travel road, you will be safe in Cabo.
+Around 200,000 Americans throughout the Baja Peninsula call Cabo their home or second home; the overwhelming majority of tourists and ex-pats have come to no harm in this welcoming, Westernized part of the world.
+If you follow the common-sense rules of the travel road, you will be safe in Cabo.

 Medical tourism in Mexico is booming—thanks to good quality clinics and low prices.